History of the Church of Jesus Christ of Latter-day Saints: Latter-day Saint public relations

-In the 1960s the church formed the Church Information Service with the goal of being ready to respond to media inquiries and generate positive media coverage.
+In the 1960s, the church formed the Church Information Service with the goal of being ready to respond to media inquiries and generate positive media coverage.
 The organization kept a photo file to provide photos to the media for such events as Temple dedications.
-It also would work to get stories covering Family Home Evening, the church welfare plan and the church's youth activities in various publications.
+It also worked to get stories covering Family Home Evening, the church welfare plan and the church's youth activities in various publications.